alexmunoz502/rag-demo/presentation.md

 In the demo, we saw how RAG can be used to talk to our documentation, but the applications of this tech are limitless.

-TODO: Add QR for github repo to presentation

 ## Q&A

 ### Why not just copy and paste my document into ChatGPT and give it the same prompt?